-- (a) the ratio of consolidated pro forma operating cash flow to consolidated pro forma interest expense is less than 1.75 to 1.0 for the period of the four most recent fiscal quarters ending on or prior to the date of the distribution; - (b) the total cash distributions for all quarters beginning January 1, 1999 do not exceed specified amounts in the note agreement; or - (c) Star/Petro Inc. is the parent company of Petro Holdings Inc. and a wholly-owned subsidiary of Star Gas Propane.
+- (a) through March 31, 2000, the ratio of consolidated pro forma operating cash flow to consolidated pro forma interest expense is greater than 1.75 to 1.0 for the period of the four most recent fiscal quarters ending on or prior to the date of the distribution; - (b) after March 31, 2000, the ratio of consolidated operating cash flow to consolidated interest expense is greater than 1.75 to 1.0 for the period of the four most recent fiscal quarters ending on or prior to the date of the distribution; - (c) the total cash distributions for all quarters beginning January 1, 1999 do not exceed specified amounts in the note agreement; or - (d) Star/Petro Inc. is the parent company of Petro Holdings Inc. and a wholly-owned subsidiary of Star Gas Propane.